Tax time bomb 2020

 It’s a great time to be a landlord.

-Many of us landlords including me are making record rental profits but this also means potentially record tax bill for landlords.
+Many of us landlords including me are making record rental profits but this also means potentially a record tax bill for landlords.
 This is because interest rates are still on the floor and latest projections indicate that they are likely to remain low for many years to come as national governments continue to respond to sluggish growth with a huge monetary stimulus.

 Rental profits galore

 This is great for me as what started in 2008 as a one off year of significant rental profits looks as if it could extend into 15 years+ of revenue generation beyond my wildest dreams.

 As with anything there is a flipside and in this case it’s marked landlord TAX.

 As interest rates hit the floor.
 I had significant accumulated tax losses that I was able to carry forward indefinitely and set against my future rental profits.
 Over the last couple of years I’ve worked my way through these losses to a point now where in the last tax year 2009-2010 I was making significant rental profits.

 The filing deadline of the 31st January is looming large for each coming tax year.
 I’m not looking forward to my tax return this year – it could be brutal!

 Landlord tax reduction strategies